Code Signing Vs. SSL Certificate: Differences Explained

 Issuance Time of SSL by Types

 For Domain Validated (DV) SSL certificates, the issuance time can be as short as a few minutes once the CA has verified the domain ownership.
-This is done by sending an email to the administrative contact email listed in the WHOIS record or by placing a file with a specific name in the website’s root directory.
+To do this, one can email the administrative contact email specified in the WHOIS record or place a file with a specific name in the website’s root directory.

 For Organization Validated (OV) and Extended Validation (EV) SSL certificates, the issuance time can take longer, as the CA needs to perform additional checks and verifications, such as checking public records and contacting the website owner directly.
 The issuance time for OV and EV SSL certificates can take up to several days, as the CA needs to ensure that the website owner is a legitimate entity and that the website is legitimate.